-Design for social distance, not social isolation
+Design for social distance, not social isolation.

-o poq Communal spaces like hallways, waiting areas, and lobbies are the most contagious because they're where crowding occurs.
-Meet, interact, collect, connect outdoors if you can.
+Communal spaces like hallways, waiting areas, lobbies, and elevators are the most contagious because that is where crowding occurs.
+Meet, interact, collect, and connect outdoors if you can.
 When inside, people (and beds) should be separated by 6 ft (2 m) to minimize droplet transmission.
 Reduce congestion and reliance on waiting rooms and other communal spaces where infectious and healthy people mix.